 Environment Source of Water Means of Obtaining and/or Making Potable Remarks Desert (continued) Depressions or holes in rocks Periodic rainfall may collect in pools, seep into fissures, or collect in holes in rocks.
 Fissures in rock Insert flexible tubing and siphon water.
-If fis- sure is large enough, you can lower a con- tainer into it. ŝ Porous rock Insert flexible tubing and siphon water.
-Condensation on metal Use cloth to absorb water, then wring water from cloth.
-Extreme temperature vari- ations between night and day may cause condensa- tion on metal surfaces.
-Following are signs to watch for in the desert to help you find water: All trails lead to water.
-You should follow in the direction in which the trails converge.
-Signs of camps, campfire ashes, animal droppings, and trampled terrain may mark trails.
-Flocks of birds will circle over water holes.
-Some birds fly to water holes at dawn and sunset.
-Their flight at these times is generally fast and close to the ground.
+If fis- sure is large enough, you can lower a con- tainer into it, ŝ Porous rock Insert flexible tubing and siphon water. on metal Use cloth to absorb water, then wring water from cloth.
+Extreme temperature vari- day may cause condensa- tion on metal surfaces.
+Following are signs to watch for in the desert to watch for in the desert to watch for in the desert to variable lead to water.
+You should follow in the You should follow in the You should follow in the amps, campfire ashes, trails converge.
+Signs of trails converge.
+Signs of animal droppings, and mark trails. • Flocks of birds will circle over water holes.
+Some over water holes.
+Some dawn and sunset.
+Their dentaly fast and close generally fast and close to the ground.
 Bird tracks or chirping sounds in the evening or early morning sometimes indi- cate that water is nearby.